kris-steinhoff/myenv/README.md

-This is a collection of shell config and utilities that I use in a number of places.
-I've collected it here to make my life easier when starting work on a new machine.
+This is a collection of shell configuration files and utilities that I use in a number of places.
+I have collected it here to make my life easier whenr starting work on a new machine.

 **To clone:**